Our Commitment to Privacy

 The CDC Foundation (the “Foundation,” “us,” “we,” or “our”) respects the privacy of every individual who visits www.cdcfoundation.org and other CDC Foundation platforms.
 Because your privacy is important to us, we provide you with notice and choices about the collection and use of your information.
 To make this notice easy to find, links are provided at the bottom of our homepage and on every page within our website.
 By visiting the Foundation at www.cdcfoundation.org, you accept the practices described in this Privacy Notice.

 The CDC Foundation values and respects its donors’ rights to privacy.
 It affirms that its fundraising practices protect against unauthorized use of any donor’s personal information that may be known to the Foundation.
 The CDC Foundation does not share, sell, exchange, or trade donors’ personal information with any third parties for any purpose except as may be required in our founding legislation or by law.
-The CDC Foundation publishes an annual report on our website.
+On our website, the CDC Foundation publishes a donor list and an annual report to donors.

 Information We Collect

 - Standard web server traffic pattern information.
 General traffic, site usage, browser information and length of stay information is collected and stored in log files.
 This type of information is shared externally only on an aggregated basis.

 - Personal information.
 We do not collect personally identifiable information from you unless you provide it to us voluntarily and knowingly.
 If you request information or donate, for example, we may collect the following information: first and last name, street address, city, state, zip code, telephone number, email address, and subject of inquiry.